a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 **Do not** press "Retrieve Remote Update Sets", whatever you do!
 Doing so can cause you a major headache.

+#### 7. Post-clone checks

-7. Perform all post-clone checks that you identified before the clone, e.g. branding and portals.
+Perform all post-clone checks that you identified before the clone, e.g. branding and portals.

-  - The client can also support you here.
-They may be able to spot things that you've not noticed.
+Your client can also support you here.
+They may be able to spot things that you've not noticed, especially if you're a jaded, ivory-tower system adminisatrator who seldom uses the instance to perform everyday tasks.

 ### After all clones